socalledsound/electro2022/src/features/syllabus/BOILERPLATE.md

 ## grading

+Grading will be based on participation and on the completion of assignments and projects.

+Shocking, I know.

+It is absolutely essential to be present and participating in the four crits that we will have.
+I say this not just from a grade perspective but from a human perspective.
+These crits are an opportunity to give back to your peers, to help them along their way and provide the feedback that is so essential to growth.
+We'll do one for each of the four big projects we'll do.

+ALSO IMPORTANT is to provide goood feedback in the gallery on this site.
+There, if you are logged in, you should be able to leave a response to each work.
+People who do a lot of that are super honorable in my book and I will be sure to honor you right back when it comes time to submit the grades!

+The other thing is, there will be a small assignment for each day of this course.
+Do these!
+They're my best way to see that you're doing the work and understanding what you're doing, and I think they'll be pretty fun and useful for you.

+Having said all of this...really the most important thing is that you do great work on your big projects.
+Do that, and your grade will take care of itself.

-Grading will be based on a mixture of (online) attendance, discussion participation and, of course, completion of assignments and projects.
-If you are logged in, you should see your user page at www.socalledsidefx.com.
+If you are logged in, you should see your user page on this website.
 There you can find your current status, what assignments are due and get a decent sense of how you're doing in the course.
 If you ever have any questions about your grade, don't be afraid to reach out, I'm very happy to accomodate any concerns or considerations that you might have.

 ### building hours